The Matchgirls at Wilton’s Music Hall

 There are some witty moments, some sad ones and a double happy ending: overall The Matchgirls is enjoyable and well orchestrated, but it’s a match whose flame burns too soon.
 This musical lacks fireworks.

-The Matchgirls is on at Wilton’s Music Hall until 5th July 2013, for further information or to book visit here.
+The Matchgirls is at Wilton’s Music Hall until 5th July 2013.
+For further information or to book visit the theatre’s website here.